 For decades, National Vulcanized Fiber (NVF) used zinc to make a stiff paper product at a facility there.
 Although the plant shut down years ago, the zinc left behind contaminated groundwater.
 DNREC’s Site Investigation and Restoration Section (SIRS) contracted with Black & Veatch to help remove the zinc and make the site amenable for redevelopment.
 At the time, NVF’s consultant had overseen the installation of a pump and treat system that was removing about 8,500 pounds of zinc a year.
 However, at this rate, it would take an estimated 40 years and cost the state about $14 million to solve the problem.
 “Maybe there was a better way,” thought Michael Naughter, Project Manager, Federal Business.
 Black & Veatch has an open contract with DNREC to oversee cleanup work at multiple sites in Delaware.
 Naughter and his team knew that the state was interested in incorporating park features at cleanup sites.
 So, the NVF team came up with a solution that would accomplish much more than just removing zinc.
 The contaminated soil was along Red Clay Creek, an area prone to flooding, Naughter said.
 So, the NVF team suggested digging out the soil and then turning the hole left behind into a landscaped wetlands area that would help mitigate flooding, as well as provide a nature sanctuary with trails.
 The team designed a landscaping plan with water-tolerant trees, shrubs and grasses, and a network of trails.
 The plan not only satisfied the Site Investigation & Restoration Section, but also DNREC’s Division of Parks & Recreation.
 In one year, crews were able to remove 340,000 pounds of zinc for approximately $2.5 million.
 DNREC has now installed most of the plantings, replaced an asphalt road with porous pavers, and seeded half of the area.
 A testament to the Yorklyn project’s success was recently reported by the nearby Delaware Nature Center, after a DNC employee reported that, during a 23-minute visit to the NVF site, he had spotted 20 different species of birds.
 Among these were three Spotted Sandpipers, two fledglings and an adult.
 According to DNREC’s Wildlife Action Plan for 2015 to 2025, these sandpipers are classified as a Tier 2 species, which means that they have “rare to uncommon” breeding populations in the state.
 Image Gallery Contact us to learn more about what we can do for you.
-0 Related Insights Integrating Military Water Supply into Mission-Critical Planning DoD facility managers also are faced with similar challenges to water utilities including limited funding, regulatory pressures and aging infrastructure.
+0 Related Insights With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
+Designing Mines with Water in Mind Climate change, a growing global population and accelerating urbanization are deepening concern over the world’s water security.
+Integrating Military Water Supply into Mission-Critical Planning DoD facility managers also are faced with similar challenges to water utilities including limited funding, regulatory pressures and aging infrastructure.
 Fortunately that means that many bases can take lessons learned from industry leaders and adapt best practices to address budgetary restraints, meet compliance mandates and deliver long-term value.
 Commercial and Industrial Water: Fit-for-Purpose Gains Traction Heavy water users, from power plants to oil and gas refineries, chemical plants, data centers and more are recognizing that they need to manage water differently.
 Capital Maintenance Comes to the Forefront in the UK Change is afoot for water utilities in England and Wales.
 For the past 30 years these private companies have favored capital investment for the creation of new assets as the best way to achieve their service, environmental and quality targets.
 Looking to the future, however, new assets are likely to be the solution of last, rather than first, resort.
-Recycled Wastewater Plays Starring Role in Resilience, Reliability Direct potable reuse (DPR) — when wastewater is treated to the extent that it meets drinking water standards and then is added into the drinking water supply — is coming up in the ranks as a subject of research and development.
-Big Data Bringing Optimization to Life for Water Utilities Big Data and the complicated algorithms that help translate that data into intelligence can be difficult concepts for any organization, regardless of industry, to swallow.
-Related Project Stories Redevelopment and Restoration of Abandoned Industrial Site Brings Back Native Wildlife Black & Veatch partnered with the State of Delaware’s Department of Natural Resources and Environmental Control to go beyond their initial cleanup assignment to develop a solution that focuses on long-term sustainability and natural resource management for all living creatures in the Yorklyn Valley region.
+Related Project Stories Black & Veatch, Coalition Donate Electric Resiliency to Hurricane-Affected Puerto Rico School, Saving it in the Process A coalition led by Black & Veatch donated tens of thousands of dollars in technology along with the manpower to provide a new, solar-driven power source for the SU Manuel Ortiz in Yabucoa, ground zero of Hurricane Maria.
+Redevelopment and Restoration of Abandoned Industrial Site Brings Back Native Wildlife Black & Veatch partnered with the State of Delaware’s Department of Natural Resources and Environmental Control to go beyond their initial cleanup assignment to develop a solution that focuses on long-term sustainability and natural resource management for all living creatures in the Yorklyn Valley region.
 New Ulu Pandan Demonstration Plant Sets the Global Standard for Water Innovation The Ulu Pandan Wastewater Treatement Demonstration Center has a treatment capacity of 12,500m3/day, and serves to test advanced water treatment technologies before deploying them on a larger scale at Tuas Water Reclamation Plant in the future.
 Industrial Wastewater Treatment Keeps Power Facilities Compliant A large utility located in the Midwest needed to build a low volume wastewater (LVW) treatment system to improve to two of its coal-burning plants necessitated by the Coal Combustion Residuals (CCR) rule.
 Marine Corps Air Station Miramar Microgrid: From Design and Construction to Operations and Commissioning The energy security microgrid at Marine Corps Air Station Miramar, in San Diego, California will provide resiliency, incorporate renewable energy, and allow operations at mission-critical facilities to continue if the utility power grid is compromised or damaged.
-Black & Veatch Provides A-E and Construction Management Services to the West Bank and Gaza Through the USAID Infrastructure Needs Program II Through a combination of technical competence and local expertise, Black & Veatch delivered USAID A-E and Construction Management services on the West Bank/Gaza Infrastructure Needs Program II.